Completed research

 Duration: 02/2015 - 09/2015

 Project management and contact person: Univ.Prof.
-Dr. Friedrich M. Zimmermann; Jonas Meyer, MSc(contact person); Finn Laurien, BSc
+Dr Friedrich M. Zimmermann; Jonas Meyer, MSc(contact person); Finn Laurien, BSc

-Project objectives: 1) Analysis of the significance and effectiveness of company activities in the context of making the region more attractive to highly qualified professionals, 2) Raising awareness of the need for strategic cooperation between companies, public institutions and social actors to make the Upper Styria West region more attractive to future employees.
+Project objectives: 1) Analysis of the significance and effectiveness of company activities in the context of making the region more attractive to highly qualified skilled workers, 2) Raising awareness of the need for strategic cooperation between companies, public institutions and social actors to make the Upper Styria West region more attractive to future employees.

 Funding: Federal Ministry of Science and Research